 The Truth About Your Dog’s Sleep Time

 According to Sleep Advisor, long naps are perfectly natural for dogs.
 Dogs are active only for about 20 percent of their natural day cycle.
-Adult dogs can snooze for 12 to 14 hours a day while puppies can sleep for as long as 18 hours or more.
-The rest of the time, you can find them lying around or taking a rest.
+Adult dogs can snooze for 12 to 14 hours a day, while puppies can sleep for 18 hours or more.
+You can find them lying around or resting the rest of the time.

 If your dog is sleeping more or less than that, don’t worry.
-The difference can be explained by a variety of other factors, including breed and age.
+Other factors, including breed and age, can explain the difference.

 Factors Affecting Canine Sleep